0x21F/inquizative/README.md

 # An AI Study Tool
 Inquizative is a LLM aided study tool with a deep integration with Canvas LMS.
-It utilizes HTMX, Templ, and Go for all views, along with SQLx+Postgres for the database.
+It utilizes HTMX, Templ, and Go for all views, along with turso for the database.

 # Running